0100101101011010/food/_pages/bakery.md

 Fill out the [contact](/contact) form to place an order!
 Please be detailed as to your allergies, dietary needs, and additional preferences.

-### Returning Customers: Refer a friend and get half off your next order. ♡
+### Returning customers: Enjoy 10% off any size purchase, every time!
+Refer a friend and get an additional 30% off your next order. ♡

 ## Biscuit Waffle Cookies